Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected attribute set mapping.
 This button is only displayed if the checkbox of an attribute set mapping is selected.
 Alternatively, you can click directly a row in the list to edit an attribute set mapping.

-The list displays all attribute set mappings.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Source attribute set*
     Name of the attribute set from which the mapping is run.